GedasFX/decky-cloud-save/README.md

 **IMPORTANT!** Deck respects symlinks in the sync paths.
 If a shortcut gets created, the destination would get backed up as well.

+### Other providers

+For one or another reason, a provider may not be able to be configured from the Big Picture mode.
+For these cases, we have provided install scripts for other common providers in [/quickstart](/defaults/quickstart/) directory.
+Just navigate there with explorer and run one of the install scripts.

+When running an installer, a web browser will appear and allow you to finish the configuration.
+Once you see the **Success!** message, feel free to go back to the Big Picture mode - the configuration is over.

 ## Usage (Advanced)

 If you wish to use another provider other than OneDrive, Google Drive, or Dropbox, you will have to go to desktop mode and configure the provider manually.